Gampasani/QR-Code-Generator/README.md

 For Flask backend (optional), a requirements.txt and app structure can be added later.

 📄 License
-This project is open-source and free to use under the MIT License LICENSE.
+This project is open-source and free to use under the MIT License.